-Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures 2020-2021 Learning Continuity and Attendance Plan pg.
-20, 21 well as supporting teacher who may be changing grade levels, curriculum and instruction training was offered for teachers who opted to attend, which included Eureka Math, Wonders ELA, Collections ELA/ELD.
+Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures teachers who opted to attend, which included Eureka Math, Wonders ELA, Collections ELA/ELD.
 Over the course of the school year additional training/PD is available.
 OMSD is a PBIS District so PBIS trainings are available at school sites as well as PBIS Boot Camp is offered periodically throughout the school year to serve as a refresher for classified, certificated and administrative staff.
 OMSD is a MTSS school district, therefore cohorts of school leadership teams engage in professional development in order to use the SUMS initiative MTSS Framework to share leadership and build sustainable systems to support the academic, behavior, social and emotional wellbeing off all students.
 This includes PD on collaborative structures via Professional Learning Communities.
 The Enhanced Core Reading Instruction (ECRI) routine professional development provides teachers, interventionists, coaches and administrators with evidence/research-based instructional routines to effectively teach (preteach and reteach) our core reading instruction in grades K-2, which supports our accelerated learning program with a focus on early literacy.
-Comprehensive Plan for Federal, State and Local Funds Related to COVID Pandemic Recovery Pg.
-25, 2021-2024 LCAP Goal 3/Action 1 SEL Toolkit and Professional Development As a part of our MTSS, the SEL Toolkit (level 1) and associated professional development, provides teachers a plan and lessons for daily SEL instruction, provides additional resources for small group or individual students needing additional support.
+This is an expansion of the LCAP and LCP.
+2021-2024 LCAP Goal 3/Action 1 SEL Toolkit and Professional Development As a part of our MTSS, the SEL Toolkit (level 1) and associated professional development, provides teachers a plan and lessons for daily SEL instruction, provides additional resources for small group or individual students needing additional support.
 This training is available for all teachers and was provided in the summer as well.
-26,000 Comprehensive Plan for Federal, State and Local Funds Related to COVID Pandemic Recovery Pg.
-25, 2021-2024 LCAP Goal 2 Action 6 Music Teachers OMSD currently has instrumental music available to students in grades 4-6.
+This is an expansion of the LCAP.
+26,000 2021-2024 LCAP Goal 2 Action 6 Music Teachers OMSD currently has instrumental music available to students in grades 4-6.
 The OMSD Music Expansion Program provides a music program for all third graders, at all elementary schools.
-Teachers were hired and trained in the ORFF methodology and will provide each third grade class with instrumental and vocal music instruction, provided by certificated music teachers, for approximately 30 minutes 840,000
+Providing instruction in music not only supports the student's social emotional learning, but there is significant research that supports the instruction of music to enhance student learning.
+Music instruction helps students to be engaged in school and therefore supports 840,000